Sherman Drexler

 Sherman Drexler (January 3, 1925 – July 19, 2014) was an American figurative expressionist painter best known for his paintings of female nudes.
 He later taught at several institutions, including Cooper Union School of Art (1974) and the University of Pennsylvania (1980).
 His career spanned more than 50 years.
-He was married to Pop artist and playwright Rosalyn Drexler.
+He was married to the Pop artist and playwright Rosalyn Drexler (1926-2025).

 Early life

-Sherman Drexler was born in Brooklyn, New York in 1925.
-He spent his infancy in Seagate, Coney Island but he grew up mainly in the Bronx.
-Drexler began painting at an early age; he took up and painting in earnest when he was 17 years old, modelling his work after Henri Matisse and Amadeo Modigliani.
-He was admitted to University of California, Berkeley as an English major, but began studying the works of Old Masters, Da Vinci in particular, and left Berkeley without completing his studies there.
+Sherman Drexler was born in Brooklyn, New York, in 1925.
+He spent his infancy in Seagate, Coney Island, but he grew up mainly in the Bronx.
+Drexler began painting at an early age; he took up and painting in earnest when he was 17 years old, modelling his work after Henri Matisse and Amedeo Modigliani.
+He was admitted to University of California, Berkeley, as an English major, but began studying the works of Old Masters, Da Vinci in particular, and left Berkeley without completing his studies there.
 He earned his degree a decade later when he returned to receive a B.F.A.